basisproject/paper/src/01-defining-the-goals-of-basis.md

 When we have a disaggregate list of costs for each product, producers, consumers, and governments can know the *exact* costs of something, as opposed to just *the market cost*.
 Fans of capitalism say that pricing allows you to compare the cost of two different things.
 They're right in that prices as aggregate values allow easy comparison, but they're also wrong because *prices don't reflect costs*.
 Prices are arbitrary and meaningless, whereas costs are absolute.

-Basis allows tracking of *costs* of production, which retains information about the labor, resources, and to some extent the externalities it takes to make something.
+Basis allows tracking of *costs* of production, retaining information about the labor, resources, and to some extent the externalities it takes to make something.

 ## Public market